berkeley-cs61as/markdown-courseware/textbook/chapter22 11 - Metacircular Evaluator/section01 Lesson 11 Intro.md

 ## Metacircular Evaluator

-Do you remember Racket-1 in Lesson 6?
-Now it's time to explore how Racket evaluates expressions!
+Do you remember Racket-1/Scheme-1 in Lesson 6?
+Now it's time to explore how Racket and Scheme evaluate expressions!

 You can download the code for this lesson by typing the following into your terminal:

-		cp ~cs61as/lib/mceval.rkt .
+		cp ~cs61as/lib/mceval.scm .

-The code is also online [here](http://inst.eecs.berkeley.edu/~cs61as/library/mceval.rkt)
+The code is also online [here](http://inst.eecs.berkeley.edu/~cs61as/library/mceval.scm)

 ## Prerequisites and What to Expect

-A good understanding of how Racket-1 works will be helpful in this chapter.
+A good understanding of how Racket-1/Scheme-1 works will be helpful in this chapter.
 You should also be comfortable with the environment model of evaluation from Lesson 8.
 The material covered in this lesson will be quite different from the other material covered so far, so be prepared!